petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/highlighting-recent-bloggers.md

 ## Scope

-Specify the blog instance the widget displays: the current site's blog (default), the global blog, or the page's blog.
+Specify the blog instance the widget displays: the current site's blog (default), the aggregate blog, or the page's blog.

 When you’re finished setting the options, click *Save*.
 Then close the dialog box.